A fully passive transmitter for decoy-state quantum key distribution: A passive QKD transmitter

 \section{A passive QKD transmitter}

 The PT we propose is depicted in Fig.~\ref{schematic}.
-In the figure, we use the notation $\ket*{\tau}_{a,\rm R(L)}$ to denote a right-handed (left-handed) circularly polarized weak coherent pulse (WCP) in the spatial mode $a$ with complex amplitude $\tau\in\mathbb{C}$.
-Namely, $\ket*{\tau}_{a,\rm R(L)}=\exp\bigl\{\tau{}a_{\rm R(L)}^{\dagger}-\tau^{*}{}a_{\rm R(L)}\bigr\}\ket{\rm vac}$, where $\ket*{\rm vac}$ is the vacuum state and $\{a^{\dagger}_{\rm R(L)},a_{\rm R(L)}\}$ denote the creation/annihilation operators of a right-handed (left-handed) circular polarization state in spatial mode $a$.
-Notably, $a^{\dagger}_{\rm R}\ket*{\rm vac}$ and $a^{\dagger}_{\rm L}\ket*{\rm vac}$ shall be viewed as the north and the south pole of a Bloch sphere throughout this work\footnote{The selection of the circularly polarized single-photon states as the poles of the Bloch sphere is such that the equator plane of the sphere contains all possible linearly polarized single-photon states, the specific orientation being determined by the azimuthal angle.}, which we shall refer to as ``the RL Bloch sphere".
+In the figure, we use the notation $\ket{\tau}_{a,\rm R(L)}$ to denote a right-handed (left-handed) circularly polarized weak coherent pulse (WCP) in the spatial mode $a$ with complex amplitude $\tau\in\mathbb{C}$.
+Namely, $\ket{\tau}_{a,\rm R(L)}=\exp\bigl\{\tau{}a_{\rm R(L)}^{\dagger}-\tau^{*}{}a_{\rm R(L)}\bigr\}\ket{\rm vac}$, where $\ket{\rm vac}$ is the vacuum state and $\{a^{\dagger}_{\rm R(L)},a_{\rm R(L)}\}$ denote the creation/annihilation operators of a right-handed (left-handed) circular polarization state in spatial mode $a$.
+Notably, $a^{\dagger}_{\rm R}\ket{\rm vac}$ and $a^{\dagger}_{\rm L}\ket{\rm vac}$ shall be viewed as the north and the south pole of a Bloch sphere throughout this work, which we shall refer to as ``the RL Bloch sphere".
+The selection of the circularly polarized single-photon states as the poles of the sphere is such that the equator plane of the sphere contains all possible linearly polarized single-photon states, the specific orientation being determined by the azimuthal angle.
 In particular, the creation operator associated to an arbitrary polarization $(\theta,\phi)$ in the RL Bloch sphere reads

 where $\theta$ ($\phi$) stands for the polar (azimuthal) angle of the sphere.
 Also, a WCP in spatial mode $a$, with amplitude $\tau$ and polarization specified by $(\theta,\phi)$ shall be denoted as $\ket{\tau}_{a,\theta,\phi}$.
 This said, let us present the output state of the PT.